Perfect Mashed Potatoes

 • TOTAL

-Here’s how to make our favorite mashed potatoes recipe.
-It’s flexible and can be adjusted based on what ingredients you have on hand.
+This is how to make my family’s favorite homemade mashed potatoes.
+The recipe is flexible and can be adjusted based on the ingredients you have on hand.
 You’ll add about 1 cup of liquid to the potatoes.
 I love equal parts milk and chicken broth, but use what you have.
 For extra creamy mashed potatoes, add an extra splash of cream.

 Watch Us Make the Recipe